Community Connections

 As part of Mental Health Awareness Month, the Teen Awareness Group (“TAG”) hosts an annual GET REAL DAY at Staples High School.
 TAG's Get Real Day challenges students to "get real" about mental health and substance misuse.
 Each year, TAG students research science-based facts about addiction and mental illness, invite individuals with lived experience to share their stories, and encourage students to have honest discussions about their experiences to raise awareness of available resources and reduce stigma through an all-school assembly and wellness fair.

-What are some of your future impact goals?
+What is one of your future impact goals?

 Local-Insta thanks Fairfield County Bank for making our Community Connections series possible!